KHEngineering/RoboRio/faq/pdp.md

 ##How can I access the PDP via the web interface?

-If the PDP is plugged into the RoboRio via CAN, you can view the status of the PDP through the RoboRio's web interface.
+If the PDP is plugged into the roboRIO via CAN, you can view the status of the PDP through the RoboRio's web interface.

-Simply use any browser with the silverlight plugin to navigate to the RoboRio's IP address.
-From there you can see all CAN devices connected to the RoboRio, and view their available data.
+Simply use any browser with the Silverlight plugin to navigate to the roboRIO's IP address.
+From there you can see all CAN devices connected to the roboRIO, and view their available data.

 You can use this web interface to read the current sensor readings of the PDP, review any faults, change its CAN ID number, and even upgrade it's firmware.